phreaktastic/nemesischat/README.md

 *`[...]` denotes properies which are neither updated nor hydrated in `END` events.
 They **may** not be available in the event of `PLAYER_ENTERING_WORLD` scoped ephemeral data.*

+**Incoming additions**

+**NCCombat**

+This object will be hydrated with data reflecting the current in-combat encounter.
+This can be trash mods or bosses.
+So far, it includes `interrupts` and `avoidableDamage`, but this may change as new angles are considered.

 ---

 ## Step 3: Message is populated